arcade-group/Handbook/13f-tracker.md

 We track the following firms through their quarterly 13F disclosures.
 These are one of many inputs into our investment research process and are considered part of our external signals collections work.

 SCGE Management, L.P.
-(Sequoia Capital Global Equitie) https://www.sequoiacap.com/scge/ https://13f.info/manager/0001537530-scge-management-l-p
+(Sequoia Capital Global Equities) https://www.sequoiacap.com/scge/ https://13f.info/manager/0001537530-scge-management-l-p
 CIK: 0001537530